 Interdisciplinary Approach to Catalysis

 The strength of the KAUST Catalysis Center is its unique combination of scientific expertise accumulated under one roof—namely homogeneous, heterogeneous, photo- and electro-catalysis, together with inorganic, organic, organometallic, polymer and theoretical chemists, reaction engineers and spectroscopists.
 Researchers at KCC have in-house access to a large range of techniques for the characterization of catalysts and catalytic processes at the atomic and molecular level, including liquid and solid-state NMR, in situ and in operando IR, Raman, X-ray spectroscopy, electron and atomic force microscopy XPS, and EXAFS.

 A network of strong partners

-The center has established close relationship with several world-leading universities, institutes and industrial partners.
-Students and post–doctoral fellows can visit any of these partner laboratories to address specific research problems or start collaborations.
-This is a important policy of KCC that should become a hub in the catalysis community.
-In some cases, a double degree program has been established; for example, KCC has established a program with Technische Universität München (TUM).
-This means that master or PhD students can spend part time in Munich and part time in KAUST and obtain a double degree.
+The center has established close relationships with several leading universities, institutes and industrial partners around the world.
+Students and postdoctoral fellows can visit any of these partner laboratories to address specific research problems or start collaborations.
+This is an important KCC policy that should be replicated throughout the catalysis community.